 RightSignature employs a proprietary, multivariate identity authentication system.
 Components include email address validation, biometric signature analysis, IP address capture, and the collection of other identifiers unique to each signing party.

 RightSignature is platform-agnostic.
 Parties sign on any computer, using any web browser, with no downloads and no plug-ins.
 This technological neutrality gives all recipients an equal opportunity to execute documents without impediment.
-In addition, the option to sign on a faxable signature page offers an alternative signing process for recipients who prefer a pen-and-paper interaction.

 This overview of certain e-signature laws is not a comprehensive overview of the requirements of e-signature laws in the United States or other countries, is for educational and informational purposes only, and is not intended, and should not be construed, as legal advice.